ZASamm/the-peace-of-mind-project/README.md

 - <b>As the site owner</b>, I want to include visuals and calming colours, so the design supports the mental well-being theme of the site.

+### User stories Reflections

+#### Must haves
+ - Beginner-Friendly Information
+ - Mobile-Friendly Access
+ - Well-Organised Navigation

+ #### Should have
+ - Visuals and Calming Colors
+ - Clean and Uncluttered Layout

+#### Could have
+- Resources and External Links

 # Wireframe & Initial Design

 ### Mobile